Top 9 Places to Visit in Pondicherry

 - Promenade beach

 This peaceful town has a sleepy nature and time comes to a standstill.
-So it is a perfect place to unwind for two days.
+So it is a perfect place to unwind during the weekend.

 The old French town is the most important place to visit since it has kept much of its heritage.
 It is also called the white town as white people (read French) stayed in this part of the town in the olden days.
 The heritage houses were designed based on the Franco-Tamil architecture, an amalgamation of the two styles.